Rubin7599/Uranium_diboride_Latex/README.md

 The potential candidates of ATF, Uranium Diboride in GitHub.
 This common template enables future reports to have a example template to use.

-1. In Windows, you need TeX distribution to comtrol your Tex package, install one like Miktek, TinyTeX etc.
+1. In Windows, you need to have a TeX distribution to control your Tex package, install that like Miktek, TinyTeX etc.

 2. Create a folder in anywhere you want, then right click to open Powershell in the folder, then enter the command in the follow <br>
 ```git clone https://github.com/Rubia7599/Uranium_diboride_Latex.git```